For Rachael | Our ambassador and a champion for medical research

 She underwent four and a half months of chemotherapy, which was followed by a lumpectomy (removal of breast lump) in May 2017, and a mastectomy in July 2017.
 Rachael began with 15 sessions of radiotherapy, which was followed with another 18 weeks of chemotherapy.

-Sadly for Rachael, earlier this year she discovered that her cancer had spread to her lymph nodes – meaning it was therefore incurable.
-She has now begun an immunotherapy trial – which works by harnessing the immune system to destroy cancer cells and taking a new trial drug which is designed to make immunotherapy – usually used for other cancers – more effective in treating breast cancer.
+Earlier this year she discovered that her cancer was back having spread to her lymph nodes.
+Sadly for Rachael, her cancer is now metastatic and therefore incurable.
+Rachael has now begun an immunotherapy trial – which works by harnessing the immune system to destroy cancer cells and taking a new trial drug which is designed to make immunotherapy – usually used for other cancers – more effective in treating breast cancer.

 Rachael blogs about her experience and cancer journey through her blog Big C. Little Me.